-Major Employers - The Houston area's unemployment rate spiked during 2020 due to the COVID-19 pandemic at 7.6% but ended 2021 at 4.8%.
-Home to more than 20 Fortune 500 company headquarters, the energy industry dominates the Houston economy, but grocery stores (Walmart, Kroger, and San Antoniobased H-E-B) and healthcare (Memorial Hermann, MD Anderson, and Methodist) are the largest employers, along with McDonald's and United Airlines.
-These healthcare organizations are collaborators with Memorial Hermann on community improvement efforts.
-Reducing poverty and strengthening existing graduation rates (currently 75% for Houston high schoolers) is paramount to supporting all sector's continued strength and prosperity.
+Major Employers: Houston's unemployment rate spiked during 2020 due to the COVID-19 pandemic, but is currently 4.2%.
+The energy industry dominates the Houston economy, but grocery stores and health care (including Memorial Hermann Health System, MD Anderson Cancer Center, and Houston Methodist) are the largest employers, along with United Airlines.
+Memorial Hermann collaborates with these health systems on community improvement efforts.
+Reducing poverty and increasing existing graduation rates (a goal of our Health Centers for Schools initiative) is paramount to supporting our economy's continued strength and prosperity across all sectors.